christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

 Hobby Report 007 - New Concept Paper of SrrTrains v0.01
 -------------------------------------------------------
-   This hobby report is OUR MAIN INPUT INTO THE SP-ARK PROJECT.
+   This hobby report is OUR MAIN INPUT INTO THE S&P-ARK PROJECT.
    Current version is 4.3.x, it'll be updated, if step 0033.11 will be finished

 Hobby Report 008 - POIs, RLOs and RLAs